-Mountainfilm honors filmmakers and film subjects alike, awarding generous cash prizes to be announced at the Closing Picnic, Monday, May 27, 2013.
-Click here to view the list of 2013 award winners.
+Mountainfilm honors filmmakers and film subjects alike, awarding generous cash prizes to be announced at the Closing Picnic, Monday, May 26, 2014.
+Click here to view the 2013 award winners.

 We particularly encourage filmmakers to submit short films and are happy to offer a discounted fee.
-Films that are twenty-five minutes or less in length qualify for a reduced fee through the extended late deadline of February 14, 2014.
+Films that are twenty-five minutes or less in length qualify for a reduced fee through the late deadline of February 1, 2014.

 Film entries to Mountainfilm in Telluride may be of any length, from any country and on any subject.
 Submitted films should either be in English or include English subtitles.
-If a film is selected for theater presentation at the festival it is the responsibility of the filmmaker to provide Mountainfilm with either an HDCAM tape or a 35mm film exhibition copy by May 1, 2013.
+If a film is selected for theater presentation at the festival it is the responsibility of the filmmaker to provide Mountainfilm with either a DCP file or HDCAM tape exhibition copy by May 1, 2014.

 Mountainfilm in Telluride